icebob/moleculer-java-site/docs/balancing.md

 ServiceBroker broker = ServiceBroker.builder().strategy(strategy).build();
 ```

-### Random strategies
+### Random Strategies

-These strategies randomly select the node.
+These Strategies randomly select the node.
 The load on each node (as in round-robin) will be roughly the same.

 **Usage**